osm-search/Nominatim/docs/api/Search.md

 * `dedupe=[0|1]`

 Sometimes you have several objects in OSM identifying the same place or object in reality.
-The simplest case is a street being split in many different OSM ways due to different characteristics.
+The simplest case is a street being split into many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match unless this parameter is set to 0.
 (Default: 1)

 * `debug=[0|1]`